-- BONUS- you will also have access to the original NOTCE Study Guide and Practice Exam (TOTEM/TOTE), which provides you with an extra 200 exam questions!
+- BONUS- you will also be given access to the original NOTCE Study Guide and Practice Exam (TOTEM/TOTE), which provides you with 200 extra exam questions!

 - BONUS: With the purchase of the Bundle, you are eligible to receive free professional liability insurance for the month of September.
 Please contact email@example.com for details.

 The NOTCE Online Prep Class assists candidates to prepare for the NOTCE through online group discussion of practice questions.